-Professionals in this field help individuals, businesses, governments and nonprofit organizations prepare for, respond to and recover from disasters such as floods, tornadoes, hazardous materials spills, terrorist attacks and epidemics.
+Professionals in this field help individuals, businesses, governments and nonprofit organizations prepare for, respond to and recover from floods, tornadoes, hazardous materials spills, terrorist attacks and epidemics.

 Our rigorous curriculum helps you develop valuable skills in disaster planning, interpersonal communication and leadership.
-Mastering these competencies are essential to providing professional leadership in educating communities on strategies to prepare for and alleviate natural, technological and civil hazards.
+Mastering these competencies is essential to educating communities on how to prepare for and alleviate natural, technological and civil hazards.
 Other features of our program include:

-You will learn from accomplished faculty members who have researched national and international hazards and catastrophes.
-They have also worked in emergency management and related fields for county governments, FEMA, the American Red Cross and corporations in the private sector.
+You'll learn from accomplished faculty members who've researched national and international hazards and catastrophes.
+They've also worked in emergency management and related fields for county governments, FEMA, the Red Cross and corporations in the private sector.

-We sponsor a student chapter of the International Association of Emergency Managers that provides opportunities to participate in relevant social, educational and training activities.
-Additionally, a Residents Engaged in Academic Living Community involves students who live on campus in leadership and service activities.
-More information about the UNT SERVES community is at housing.unt.edu.
+We sponsor a student chapter of the International Association of Emergency Managers that provides opportunities to participate in professionally relevant social, educational and training activities.
+A Living-Learning Community involves students who live on campus in leadership and service activities.
+More information about the UNT SERVES!

-You will enroll in six core courses that provide the basic knowledge of emergency preparedness, response, recovery and mitigation.
-Electives have more specific focuses such as:
+You'll enroll in six core courses that provide basic knowledge of emergency preparedness, response, recovery and mitigation.
+Electives have more specific focuses, such as:

 Students with no experience in emergency management are required to complete an internship.
-Many of these internships are paid.
+Some of these internships are paid.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.